Foreword

 WS4 - Staff Investment

-Carbon literacy has been delivered to over 200 employees and Council members as part of the council’s commitment to becoming a carbon literate organisation.
-The Council were successfully awarded Bronze Status and with future course dates scheduled for 2022, are on the way to applying for silver status.
+Carbon literacy has been delivered to over 200 employees and council members as part of the council’s commitment to becoming a carbon literate organisation.
+The council was successfully awarded Bronze Status and with future course dates scheduled for 2022, are on the way to applying for silver status.

 Climate Emergency is now included in staff inductions to the council and is a section on the new virtual staff learning platform Flo.